-Industry insight: Retailers need to assess those tools and technologies that will resonate most with their most important customers and focus on the solutions that bring the best ROI.
+Industry insight: Retailers need to assess those tools and technologies that will resonate with their most important customers and focus on the solutions that bring the most ROI.
 The survey findings showed significant differences in preferred technological shopping enhancements among age groups.
-For example, when asked about willingness to shop or spend more money with retailers offering virtual staging capabilities, 65% of Millennials are more or much more likely to spend with those retailers compared to other groups, as shown in Figure 3.
+For example, when asked about willingness to shop or spend more money with retailers offering virtual staging capabilities, 60% of Millennials are more likely to spend with those retailers compared to other groups, as shown in Figure 3.